keithn/dotnetviteguide/README.md

 It is pretty simple and will help you understnad what it is trying to do.

-The general process is that it checks to see if your front is already running, and if it isn't, it trys to launch it.
+The general process is that it checks to see if your front is already running, and if it isn't, it attempts to launch it.

 More annoyingly, it force kills it when your program ends.
 It provides no option not to do this, and most often this is not what you want.
 If you want to change your .NET 6 project, such that you need to stop it and restart it, quite often you don't want your frontend to stop and start, so if you prefer, rather than letting your dev tools launch your front end, just manually launch it yourself in a terminal, i.e.